Academics

 “To see what Wellsprings is all about, come to Graduation!”
 Again and again over the years, we - teacher, parent, Trustee, Head - have said this to people.
 Not only does Graduation represent the culmination of their high school years for all the graduates, our ceremony itself reflects and expresses what makes Wellsprings, Wellsprings!

-Here is what one guest, not related to any of the graduates, wrote to us after attending a Wellsprings Graduation ceremony:
+Here is what one guest, not related to any of the graduates,

 “It was the most moving, most joyful graduation event I had ever attended.
 I found myself crying off and on.
 I observed true caring and interest in life and learning by all those who spoke and participated….It was empowering.
 Thank you.”